lsst-dm/dmtn-168/index.rst

 could not be written onto the GCS for some reasons such as pilot jobs being killed or problems with GCS.

 The real-time logging for pilot jobs is implemented in the pilot starter python script *pilot3_starter.py*, with the class *RealTimeLogger*.
-The pilot wrapper log (which already icnludes the pilot log itself) file */tmp/wrapper-wid.log*, is parsed and filtered, then written into the log name **Panda-WorkerLog**, different from the log name for payload job logs.
+The pilot wrapper log (which already includes the pilot log itself) file */tmp/wrapper-wid.log*, is parsed and filtered, then written into the log name **Panda-WorkerLog**, different from the log name for payload job logs.

 Usually only logs containg a valid time stamp at the beginning is kept and written onto Google Cloud Logging.